Picture not described

 With the free Monzo current account you get its renowned coral-coloured card, while Starling’s only (and also free) current account comes with a teal-coloured vertical card.

 Neither bank has branches, but you can withdraw or deposit money into your Starling account at Post Office counters.
-Unlike Monzo, Starling also pays a small amount of interest on current account balances (0.05% on up to £85,000).
+Unlike Monzo, Starling pays interest on current account balances up to £5,000.

 You can apply for overdrafts with both Starling and Monzo – the interest rate you’re offered will depend on your personal circumstances and credit score, although Starling’s overdraft interest rate scale starts at 15% EAR, compared to Monzo’s starting point of 19% EAR.